EddieCodeHub/Aether-Site/README.md

 ### **Home Page**

-- The home page will include a hero image that will be an AETHER Clan graphic.
-This is to attract the attention to the reader and encourage to look further.
+- The home page will include a hero image of space.
+This fits out 'aether'  theme and its purpose  is to attract the attention to the reader and encourage to look further.

 - The section below will be an introduction paragraph to the clan, acompanied by an image of a clan activity. the purpose of this section is to provide a small amount of information about the clan, and guide the reader to find out more on the events page.